 -

-Serve with fluffy white rice.
+Scatter the green chillies over, and serve with fluffy white rice.